24/7 Support Line - Call Now

 Alcoholism assessment often needs a comprehensive evaluation of a person's drinking pattern, behaviors towards alcohol, overall health, and quality of life.
 A good assessment is critical to collect information to determine the presence and severity of alcoholism.

-• Use of screening tools like the Alcohol Use Disorders Identification Test (AUDIT) or the CAGE questionnaire
+5. Use of screening tools like the Alcohol Use Disorders Identification Test (AUDIT) or the CAGE questionnaire.

-People struggling with alcoholism may exhibit certain signs and symptoms, such as:
+People struggling with alcoholism exhibit alcohol signs and symptoms listed below.

 • Requiring more drinks to obtain the desired effect or having a decreased effect with the usual number of drinks.